jgaskins/primalize-jsonapi/README.md

 # Primalize::JSONAPI

-This is a JSON-API adapter for the [`primalize` gem](https://github.com/jgaskins/primalize).
+This is a JSON-API adapter for the [`primalize` gem](https://github.com/jgaskins/primalize), which provides type-checked serializers for Ruby web APIs.
 It aims to provide some level of compatibility with the JSON-API spec while still allowing for the type checking of Primalize.

 ## Installation